Stirling, South Australia: Culture

-Artistic Community

-Stirling has traditionally had a strong community of artists.
-Notable are abstract artist, Colin Russell Gardiner who was a former electrician and held many exhibitions in the 1970s and 1980s.

-Michael Plant Atchison OAM (4 August 1933 – 16 February 2009) was an Australian cartoonist who worked for the South Australian Advertiser for over 40 years.

-Fire Service
+Fire service

 The Stirling community is protected from fire, road crash and hazardous materials by the Stirling Country Fire Service Volunteers.

 In 2006, the Adelaide Hills Council stepped up efforts to relocate the station to Crafers, against the wants of the volunteers.
 The council proposed the move in order to sell the land currently inhabited by the CFS station on Avenue Road, to fund a new library.
 However, in mid-2006 the council elected to sell the land the fire station was on to SAFECOM (South Australian Fire and Emergency Services Commission), which owns all Fire Service assets.
 The new library started construction anyway in early 2007, and it was completed the following year.